-Join Garrick Chow for an in-depth discussion in this video Fading and cross-fading items, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Fading and cross-fading items, part of Learning SONAR X2.

 Okay, now let's look at the Fade and Cross-Fade…actions we can apply to our clips in Sonar.…For this exercise, I've created a new blank project again.…And I'm going to drag in the drums_verse WAV file to create a new track.…Let's just hide the browser for now B, and I'll just move this over a little bit,…make it a little bit taller.
 There we go.…Now, fades are used when you want to either let…a clip fade down to silence or fade up from silence.…Fades are controlled using the upper corners of the clip.…Now you know have the fade handles when you see them in red.…

 They appear on either side.…Now again, don't confuse these with the trim handles, which appear in blue.…Let me zoom in on the width a little bit here.…So very simply, if I want to ad a fade to the…end of this Drum Loop, I just place my cursor in…the upper right-hand corner.
 So I see this symbol.…And I just Click and Drag to the left.…The further I drag in, the longer the fade will be.…So looking at this fade line, I can see that…the fade will begin right here, where the line starts.…

 - Recording real instruments

 - Looping audio

 - Creating sends and busses